 Just Before Midnight

 I was having trouble getting to sleep, so I got up for a glass of water.
 When I returned to my bed I noticed that my cell phone was flashing.
-It was a message from my sister-in-law in Cambria Wisconsin.
+It was a message from a friend in Cambria Wisconsin.

 “We are ok..
-Lincolns house shook…and Didion exploded … Thank God Michael and Lincoln are ok … they were not working.. rest of family ok so far ethanol plant did not explode “
+Lincoln’s house shook…and Didion exploded … Thank God Michael and Lincoln (my nephews) are ok … they were not working.. rest of family ok so far ethanol plant did not explode “

 Cambria is my hometown.